EllaBrands/stanDev/Stan-Advertising-Webpages.md

+Should do soon:  writeup for Sloan.
+Include this example:

+On Jan 6, 2017, at 9:12 AM, Linas Mockus <linasmockus2@gmail.com> wrote:

+Hi,

+I saw some posts about using stan for federal projects.
+If it is still relevant we are using for FDA to determine inter/intra variability of different drugs.
+The model is a very simple hierarchical with error in variables to incorporate analytical error.
+In fact I am using Brugs & stan to verify the results.
+We are considering CU, physical properties, and dissolution (fiber optics every minute).
+We expect bunch of publications over the next 2.5 years.

+We are working on NIH proposal and will use stan for compartmental modeling using covariates such as creatine clearance/BUN/age/etc. Probably will use Torsen for this.

 Hi all.
 We've been collecting Stan examples and Stan testimonials, and now we want to put together some promotional materials.

 We have various audiences in mind.
 In no particular order: